Standard instrument departures and arrivals

 Changes to charting and speed control aspects

-- Australian SID and STAR charts will be standardised to show all speed restrictions relevant to the particular procedure, including those previously published as separate Standard Terminal Area Arrival Speeds (STAAS) or ‘airspace’ speed restrictions.
+- Australian SID and STAR charts are now standardised to show all speed restrictions relevant to the particular procedure, including those previously published as separate Standard Terminal Area Arrival Speeds (STAAS) or ‘airspace’ speed restrictions.

-- All reference to STAAS will be omitted from the AIP.
+- All references to STAAS are now omitted from the AIP.

-- IFR aircraft in Class C airspace will no longer be subject to an airspace speed limitation.
+- IFR aircraft in Class C airspace are no longer subject to an airspace speed limitation.

-- An ATC traffic management speed restriction of maximum 250 kt when operating below 10,000 ft AMSL will be introduced for Class C airspace surrounding all Class C aerodromes and some Class D aerodromes, as noted in the ERSA.
+- An ATC traffic management speed restriction of maximum 250 kt when operating below 10,000 ft AMSL now applies for Class C airspace surrounding all Class C aerodromes and some Class D aerodromes, as noted in the ERSA.

 Important safety notes for conducting SIDs and STARs

-- No Australian SID or STAR chart will have a TOP or BOTTOM altitude.
+- No Australian SID or STAR chart has a top or bottom altitude.

 - This is unlike the procedure requirements for many SIDs and STARs in the USA.